KelvinTegelaar/CIPP/docs/user/gettingstarted/prerequisites/index.md

 If you haven't setup the Secure Application Model (SAM) use the instructions below and then move onto the next page to configure the permissions for your SAM application.

 :::danger Secure Application Model account
 It is **strongly** recommended that you use a separate global administrator account for each Secure Application Model application you create.
 This avoids conflicts that occur when using existing accounts which may be in customer tenants as guest users and provides better tracing in audit logs.

-Note that this service account should be a Global Admin and given Partner Admin rights.
+**This service account should be a Global Admin (in your tenant) and given Admin Agent (in partner center)**.
 :::

 :::tip Setting up the Secure Application Model